-Great Mountain 1

-The Great Mountain 1 Works encompass 22m of slope stabilization and attendant road reconstruction.
+Great Mountain 1 - The Great Mountain 1 Works encompass 22m of slope stabilization and attendant road reconstruction.
 Other associated works include the construction of kerb walls to the road edge, and refurbishment and reinstallation of road furniture.
+Construction of this project started in July 2020 and achieved practical completion in January 2021.

-Great Mountain 2

-The Great Mountain 2 Works encompass the reconstruction of 120m of roadway.
+Great Mountain 2 - The Great Mountain 2 Works encompass the reconstruction of 120m of roadway.
 Other associated works include the construction of a stormwater drainage system comprising lined roadside drains to be connected to an existing outfall, reinforced concrete box culverts, bridges, ghut training works and slope stabilization works.
+Construction of this project started in October 2020 and achieved practical completion in June 2021.

-Bob's Gas Station

-The Bob's Gas Station works encompass 34m of slope stabilization and 35m of road reconstruction.
+Road above Bob's Gas Station - The Bob's Gas Station works encompass 34m of slope stabilization and 35m of road reconstruction.
 Other associated works include construction of storm-water drainage systems comprising lined roadside drains to be connected to an existing storm-water drainage outfall.

-Long Trench
+Construction of this project started in October 2020 and achieved practical completion in April 2021.

-The Long Trench works encompass 127m of slope stabilization and attendant road reconstruction.
+Long Trench - The Long Trench works encompass 127m of slope stabilization and attendant road reconstruction.
 Other associated works include construction of kerb walls to road edge and refurbishment and reinstallation of road furniture.
+Construction of this project started in August 2021 and achieved practical completion in December 2021.